Convention City

 Convention City is a 1933 American pre-Code sex comedy film directed by Archie Mayo, and starring Joan Blondell, Guy Kibbee, Dick Powell, Mary Astor and Adolphe Menjou.
 The film was produced by Henry Blanke and First National Pictures and distributed by Warner Bros.
+Pictures.

 Due to its racy content, Convention City was held from circulation after the Motion Picture Production Code was enacted in 1934.
 Prints were subsequently ordered to be destroyed by studio head Jack L. Warner.
 The film is considered lost and has become one of the more coveted lost films because of its reported racy content.

 Plot

 The plot revolves around the convention of the Honeywell Rubber Company in Atlantic City.
 Throughout the film, the employees of Honeywell Rubber are mainly concerned with drinking and sex.
 President J.B.
-Honeywell (Grant Mitchell) is to choose a new company salesmanager.
+Honeywell is to choose a new company salesmanager.
 T.R.
-Kent (Adolphe Menjou) and George Ellerbe (Guy Kibbee) are two salesmen who both want the job.
-However, they both get into trouble: T.R. is discredited when jealous saleswoman Arlene Dale (Mary Astor) interferes with his attempted seduction of Honeywell's daughter Claire (Patricia Ellis) and George attempts to seduce Nancy Lorraine (Joan Blondell).
+Kent and George Ellerbe are two salesmen who both want the job.
+However, they both get into trouble: T.R. is discredited when jealous saleswoman Arlene Dale interferes with his attempted seduction of Honeywell's daughter Claire and George attempts to seduce Nancy Lorraine.
 The position of sales manager is bestowed upon a drunken employee as a bribe after he catches J.B. about to visit "Daisy La Rue, Exterminator".